 Book an appointment

 For more complex enquiries, you may choose to make an appointment to speak to the Team Leader International Student Support.

 *All times are subject to change

-Visit CDU Current Students for access to other relevant information such as MyStudentInfo, Important Dates and course information.
+Visit CDU Current Students page for access to key information such as MyStudentInfo, Important Dates and other support services available.

 Personal, study and workplace support

 Our Language and Learning Support is free and confidential, assisting you with skills development and tailored to your specific unit.
 The Language and Learning team assist students and lecturers to understand the requirements of varied assignments and further study skills.

 The Language and Learning Support team offer various services such as drop-in sessions, 24/7 online tutor help via learnline, individual consultations during normal business hours, after-hours help for students who cannot attend during normal business hours.
 Online/external students can request online or phone appointments.
 There is an excellent Study Skills webpage with useful guidelines to help you throughout your studies.

 Find out more about the services offered by the Language and Learning Support team